 In 1989 Arila Siegert won the Deutscher Kritikerpreis for dance and in 1993 was awarded the Order of Merit of the Federal Republic of Germany.
 In 1997 she became a member of the Akademie der Künste Berlin, and in 2007 of the Sächsische Akademie der Künste in Dresden.
-In 2010 she was voted to become a member of the Goethe-Institut.
+In 2010 and 2015 she was voted to become a member of the Goethe-Institut Parliament.
 Her work is preserved in the archives of the Akademie der Künste, Berlin.

 Her Manager is: Ingrid Raffeiner, Theateragentur Marx, Munich.